tonyynot/anthernet/_posts/2017-09-30-web-browser-and-security.md

 ## Brave

 **Security:** Brave is a browser founded by Brendan Eich, co-founder of the Mozilla Project and creator of JavaScript.
 It comes with encrypted communication out of the box via [HTTPS Everywhere](https://www.eff.org/https-everywhere), which needs to be downloaded separately as an add-on for other browsers.
 Some other great default security features are password manager support, ad-blocking, tracker blocking and anti-phishing protection.
+Brave does not support plugins or addons, although because of its impressive features out of the box, there isn't much need for 3rd party extensions.

 **Privacy** A unique feature that Brave offers is [WebTorrent integration](https://torrentfreak.com/brave-a-privacy-focused-browser-with-built-in-torrent-streaming-170219/) for built in streaming.
 Brave makes W3C [DRM](https://en.wikipedia.org/wiki/Digital_rights_management) optional by allowing users to [disable it](https://news.ycombinator.com/item?id=13519006) and even gives a warning about using it.
+While ads and tracking are disabled for Brave, the browser does reward users with an Ethereum based digital currency called Basic Attention Tokens (BAT).
+"BAT will allow publishers, advertisers, and users to connect in an online environment that reduces fraud, privacy violations and “malvertisements” while increasing publisher revenue."[1](https://www.cryptocoinsnews.com/brave-announces-blockchain-digital-advertising-platform-with-ethereum-based-token-rewards-for-users/).
+Most noteworthy of all, Brave is the recommended browser of [Privacytools.io](https://www.privacytools.io/#browser).